 Education & Certification

-Undergraduate Degree: University of Chicago - Current Undergrad, Mathematics, Computer Science
+Undergraduate Degree: University of Chicago - Bachelor of Science, Mathematics and Computer Science

 SAT Composite: 2310